Facebook's Zuckerberg contrite ahead of grilling in Congress

 On Friday, Facebook sought to quell some concerns over political manipulation of its platform by announcing support for the "Honest Ads Act" that requires election ad buyers to be identified, and to go further with verification of sponsors of ads on key public policy issues.

-Zuckerberg said the change means Facebook will hire "thousands" to get the new system in place ahead of US midterm elections in November.
+Zuckerberg said the change will mean "we will hire thousands of more people" to get the new system in place ahead of US midterm elections in November.

-"We're starting this in the US and expanding to the rest of the world in the coming months," he said.
+"We're starting this in the US and expanding to the rest of the world in the coming months," Zuckerberg said.

-Facebook agreed to supply proprietary data for a study on its role in elections and democracy worldwide.
+On Monday, Facebook agreed to supply proprietary data for a study on its role in elections and democracy.

+"The focus will be entirely forward looking.
+And our goals are to understand Facebook's impact on upcoming elections -- like Brazil, India, Mexico and the US midterms -- and to inform our future product and policy decisions," Facebook said in a statement.

 But Brian Wieser of Pivotal Research said the entire digital advertising industry, of which Google and Facebook are the leaders, could be impacted by the scandal.

-He said the changes announced by Facebook and Google restricting third-party access "indicate a higher likelihood that both companies will 'raise their walls.'"
+The changes announced by Facebook and Google restricting third-party access "indicate a higher likelihood that both companies will 'raise their walls' ...
+Both of these trends will likely harm ad tech companies focused on buying media or otherwise focused on the Facebook and Google ecosystems."